prometheus/prometheus/docs/configuration/configuration.md

 The `tasks` role discovers all [Swarm tasks](https://docs.docker.com/engine/swarm/key-concepts/#services-and-tasks) and exposes their ports as targets.
 For each published port of a task, a single target is generated.
-If a task has no published ports, a target per task is created with the `port` parameter defined in the SD configuration.
+If a task has no published ports, a target per task is created using the `port` parameter defined in the SD configuration.

 Available meta labels: